10up/Engineering-Best-Practices/_includes/markdown/Structure.md

 The `ENV_DEVELOPMENT` constant should always be set to `true` for local development and should be used whenever and wherever possible to prevent production-only functionality from triggering in a local environment.

-Developer API keys can and should be logged in the `INTEGRATIONS.md` file to aid in local testing.
+The location where other engineers can retrieve developer API keys (i.e. Basecamp thread) can and should be logged in the `INTEGRATIONS.md` file to aid in local testing.
 Production API keys must _never_ be stored in the repository, neither in text files or hard-coded into the project itself.

 <h3 id="modular-code">Modular Code</h3>